-Congratulations to all of 2012's Go Green Youth Challenge Tree Planting Grant recipients.
+Congratulations to all of 2013's Go Green Youth Challenge Tree Planting Grant recipients.
 Check out the Photo Album to see pictures all of our plantings as well as our other events.
 For information about next year's Challenge visit our Go Green Youth Challenge and GGYC Tree Planting Grant pages.

-Shepherd High School - to be completed Spring 2013
+Sparta High School - October 2013

-City of Grant - to be completed Spring 2013
+Tawas City - completed November 4-5, 2013

 Would you like our newsletter?
 Provide your email address to be added to our list!